PostHog/posthog.com/contents/newsletter/small-teams.md

 At PostHog, we’ve got an engineering-led culture.
 And that means that our small teams are normally led by the person with overall responsibility for that product.
 And that person is very likely to be an engineer.

 Team leaders do not automatically equal managers.
 Team leads are responsible for making sure that teams perform well and for giving direct feedback.
-Managers have a different remit and are focused on the happiness and career progression of direct reports, onboarding new hires, and discussing performance issues with the executive team.
+Managers have a different remit and are focused on the happiness of direct reports and setting the right context for people to do their jobs, onboarding new hires, and discussing performance issues with the executive team.
 A team lead’s remit is deliberately more product-focused.

 ### They don’t clash

 Creating a startup full of startups sounds like a recipe for people duplicating work or stepping on toes, right?
 Wrong.
 If you combine a small team structure with a transparent culture where everything is as public as possible and, ideally, written down, then everyone should have more than enough context of what others are working on and why.

+At PostHog, we have a list of everything we do [and who owns it](/handbook/engineering/feature-ownership).
+This helps avoid clashes by clearly establishing feature ownership.
+If a product or project doesn't have a clear owner, our [fuzzy ownership process](/handbook/company/fuzzy-ownership) encourages people to create a PR and find a solution.

 Giving clear ownership over products and projects to individuals or individual teams also lessens the risk of overlap.